From the Field

 Who are the Rohingya people?

-The Rohingya people are a predominantly Muslim ethnic minority group residing in Myanmar’s northern Rakhine State, which shares borders with Bangladesh and India.
-Though the Rohingya have lived in Myanmar for centuries, they are not recognized as an official ethnic group and have been ineligible for citizenship since 1982, rendering them stateless.
-The Rohingya people were again not counted in Myanmar’s most recent census in 2014.
+The Rohingya are a predominantly Muslim ethnic minority group that has historically resided in northern Rakhine State in Myanmar, which shares borders with Bangladesh and India.
+Although the Rohingya have lived in Myanmar for centuries, they are not recognized as an official ethnic group and have been ineligible for citizenship since 1982, which has rendered them stateless.
+The Rohingya people were not counted in Myanmar’s most recent census in 2014.

-Consequently, even before the current crisis, Rohingya children and families endured immense vulnerabilities.
-Because of their stateless status, they lack legal rights and protection, which exposes them to exploitation, including human trafficking, child labor, child marriage, gender-based violence, and other abuses.
+As a result, even before the current crisis, Rohingya children and families endured immense vulnerabilities.
+Their stateless status leaves them without legal rights and protections, exposing them to various forms of exploitation, including human trafficking, child labor, child marriage, violence, and other abuses.

 BACK TO QUESTIONS